metricly/metricly-docs/content/right-sizing/reports-aws-cost.md

 tags: ["#tools", "#s3", "#ec2", "#rds", "#getting started" ]
 author: Lawrence Lane
 ---
 Use the AWS Cost report to analyze cost data found in your AWS Cost & Usage Report across all of your consolidated or linked AWS accounts.
 This report provides a breakdown of your costs for **EC2**, **RDS**, and **S3** resources.
-The AWS Cost report is generated once per week and may take up to 7 days after setup to display your first analysis.
+The AWS Cost report is generated daily after initial setup.

 This report is an ideal place to start your right sizing planning because it allows you to quickly understand your infrastructure spend on an _operational_ level, such as identifying an over-reliance on On-Demand resources used for predictable, long-term workloads (more suited for reservations and savings plans) or those that might be less critical and time sensitive (more suited for Spot instances).